-Step 1.
-Heat the oil in a large skillet at medium-high heat and brown the beef.
+Heat the oil in a large pan at medium-high heat and brown the beef.

-Step 2.
-Once the beef is cooked, stir in the sauce; reduce the heat to low to medium heat; allow the beef mixture to simmer for about 10 minutes.
+Once the beef is cooked, reduce from medium high heat to medium heat; add the sauce to the frying pan and allow the beef mixture to simmer for about 10 minutes.

-Step 3.
-Add the slaw ingredients (shredded cabbage, onions, lime juice and kimchi mayo) to a small bowl.
+Add the slaw ingredients (shredded cabbage, onions, lime juice and kimchi mayo) to a medium bowl.

 Ingredient Notes & Substitutions

 Ground Beef.
-Look for lean ground beef that's a minimum of 80/20 lean meat to fat content.
+Look for lean ground beef (preferably grass-fed) that’s a minimum of 80/20 lean meat-to-fat content.

 Substitute ground beef with ground turkey, pork or chicken.

 Cabbage.
 Any color or type of cabbage can be used in this recipe.
-I like to mix red cabbage and white or Napa Cabbage.
+I like to mix red cabbage and green cabbage or Napa Cabbage.

 Onion.
-I like to use red onions in this cabbage slaw, you can also use yellow or sweet onions.
+I like to use red onion in this cabbage slaw, you can also use yellow or sweet onions.

 Kimchi Mayonnaise.
 This mayo is perfect for making a quick spicy slaw.
-If you can't find it in grocery stores, you can find Lucky Foods Kimchi Mayonnaise on Amazon.
-You also can try mixing ½ teaspoon of sriracha sauce with ½ cup mayonnaise for a sriracha mayo.
+If you can’t find it in grocery stores, you can try blending 1/4 cup of kimchi in a food processor with regular mayonnaise or a 1/2 teaspoon of sriracha sauce with 1/4 cup mayonnaise for a sriracha mayo.

-If it's not available in your local supermarket, you can find Lucky Foods Seoul Kalbi Sauce on Amazon, or you can substitute it with ½ cup tamari or soy sauce, ¼ cup honey, 1 teaspoon sesame oil, 1 teaspoon rice vinegar, 2 cloves crushed garlic and 1 teaspoon fresh minced ginger.
+BBQ Sauce.
+If you don’t have Korean BBQ sauce, you can substitute it with 1/2 cup bbq sauce, 1 tablespoon of tamari or soy sauce, 1 teaspoon sesame oil, 1 teaspoon of rice vinegar, 1 clove crushed garlic, and 1 teaspoon fresh minced ginger.

 Make Ahead Instructions

-Chop the cabbage and onions and store them in a separate container for up to three days or grab a bag of pre-shredded cabbage for an even faster taco dinner!
+Chop the cabbage and onions and store them in a separate container for up to three days.

 To serve, heat the beef over low heat on top of the stove; add the kimchi mayo and lime juice to the cabbage mixture and assemble the taco salad or tacos and enjoy.